cs6110/2018sp-web/src/syllabus.md

 * Final exam: 30%
 * Participation: 5%

+There are is no algorithm for "curving" grades or any predetermined cutoffs, so we won't be able to answer questions about letter-grade projections.

 ## Problem Sets

 Problem sets are due on Wednesdays at 11:59 PM.
 See the [course schedule][schedule].
 You can work on problem sets with a partner; you'll turn in one completed assignment together.